johanley/book-les-mots-ont-une-ame/readme.md

 **The difference is just a single glyph/byte**: octal 140 (hex 60) is a *grave* in ASCII, but a *quoteleft* in both *ISOLatin-1* and PostScript's *StandardEncoding*.
 (See the *PostScript Language Reference Manual*, 3rd edition, page 783.)
-Sometimes you see text which mixes a *grave* with a *quoteright*, like this:
+Sometimes you see text which mixes a *grave* with a quote character, like this:

 `blah blah'